ben-kemister/development-cheat-sheets/content/operating_systems/linux/tools/dig.md

 dig -v
 ```

-If the system can’t find the command specified, install dig by entering the following:
+If the system can’t find the command specified, you can install dig with the command:

 ### Debian / Ubuntu: